To foster a healthier, safer campus enviornment, and to support Title IX efforts at

 Why do I need to complete these courses?
 These courses really don't apply to me.

 The spirit of these required courses is to foster an informed, supportive, and safe community where every member is engaged and actively considering how to be a positive influence whether on campus, off campus, or on-line.
-SJSU must comply with educational mandates under Title IX, VAWA/Campus SaVE Act, and the Clery Act, ALL incoming students are required to complete Haven: Understanding Sexual Assault.
+SJSU must comply with educational mandates under Title IX, VAWA/Campus SaVE Act, and the Clery Act, ALL incoming students are required to complete Sexual Assault Prevention for Undergraduates.
 Additionally, ALL incoming undergraduate students are also required complete the AlcoholEdu™ course.

 What will happen if I don’t complete the courses by the deadlines ?